Fortifications of Brussels: Evolution of defences

 In 1782, Emperor Joseph II ordered the dismantling of most fortifications in the Low Countries, including those of Brussels.
 The dismantling work of the exterior defences began in the east of the city.
-Monterey Fort was sold and destroyed, and all of the Gates were razed with the exception of the Laeken Gate and the Halle Gate.
+The Fort of Monterey was sold and destroyed, and all of the Gates were razed with the exception of the Laeken Gate and the Halle Gate.

 In 1795, when Republican France invaded and annexed the Low Countries, the demolitions were stopped, not resuming until an order from Napoleon in 1804.
-The Laeken Gate was destroyed in 1808.
-By an ordinance on 19 May 1810, the French dictator ordered the second walls demolished and replaced by boulevards with a median in the centre.
+The Laeken Gate was demolished in 1808.
+By an ordinance on 19 May 1810, the French Emperor ordered the second walls demolished and replaced by boulevards with a median in the centre.
 The fall of the First French Empire prevented the project's immediate execution.